us4useu/arrus/docs/content/examples/check_probe.python.rst

 Check probe example
 ===================

-Sometimes some of he transducers in the probe can be damaged, e.g. mechanically.
+Sometimes some of the transducers in the probe can be damaged, e.g. mechanically.
 Such a damaged transducer can be potentially dangerous to the system, e.g. it can cause mismatched current flow in some subsystem and damage it.
 This example consists of a python script (arrus/api/python/examples/check_probe.py)